0xPolygonMiden/miden-node/block-producer/README.md

 ## Usage

-Before you can build any component of the Miden node, you'll need to make sure you have Rust [installed](https://www.rust-lang.org/tools/install).
-Miden node v0.1 requires Rust version **1.73** or later.

 ### Installing the Block Producer

 Block Producer is being installed and run as a part of [Miden node](../README.md#installing-the-node).